Metrics to Detect Small-Scale and Large-Scale Citation Orchestration: Discussion

-The two indicators of large-scale orchestration also tended to co-exist more often than chance.
-In authors with large-scale orchestration, sometimes astonishingly high citation counts and $h$-indices can be reached, but they are largely meaningless.
+Retractions were rare in authors with large A50 alone, \ie those with the large-scale orchestration marker, despite the fact that these authors typically publish very high numbers of papers.
+Given this high collaborative productivity, in authors with large-scale orchestration, sometimes astonishingly high citation counts and $h$-indices can be reached, but they are largely meaningless.
 These authors should be assessed for the nature of their contribution to the massively collaborative teamwork where they participate.
-Several unethical behaviors may co-exist in some cases of large-scale orchestration, e.g. scientists may be placed as authors with gift authorship~\cite{smith1994gift,teixeira2016multiple}.
+Here we used an arbitrary level of co-authoring 50 papers with others, which may work well for medical fields, but lower numbers may need to be considered in the future in fields with less collaborative experience and lower levels of overall productivity.
+Several unethical behaviors may co-exist in some cases of large-scale orchestration, \eg scientists may be placed as authors with gift authorship~\cite{smith1994gift,teixeira2016multiple}.
 This is a particular problem with people who acquire power as chairs/heads and exhibit a massive acceleration of their research productivity (at a time when administrative duties should probably have cut their productivity).
-Moreover, while teamwork is a good research practice, in principle, inflation of authorship within teams may signal salami-slicing, and a poor sense of accountability and may reflect badly on the entire team/consortium.
+Moreover, while teamwork is a commendable research practice, in principle, inflation of authorship within teams may signal salami-slicing, and a poor sense of accountability and may reflect badly on the entire team/consortium.